reTHINK-project/specs/dynamic-view/basics/register-hyperty.md

 Steps 2 and 3: The Hyperty is associated to a certain [identity](../identity-management/user-to-hyperty-binding.md)(section 4.3.2.3)

+Steps 4: **Phase 2 New!** check if registration is cached locally and then reuse Hyperty URL

-Steps 4 - 10: an Hyperty URL address is allocated in cooperation with the Msg Node Address Allocation functionality ([Create Message](../../messages/address-allocation-messages.md#address-allocation-request)).
+Steps 5 - 11: an Hyperty URL address is allocated in cooperation with the Msg Node Address Allocation functionality ([Create Message](../../messages/address-allocation-messages.md#address-allocation-request)).

-Steps 11 - 15: the Hyperty instance is registered in the back-end Registry. ([Create Message](../../messages/registration-messages.md#registration-request)\). **Phase 2 New!** Registration contains new fields for Hyperty Runtime URL, its P2P Handler Stub instance URL and the catalogue URL of P2P Requester Stub.
+Steps 12 - 16: the Hyperty instance is registered in the back-end Registry. ([Create Message](../../messages/registration-messages.md#registration-request)\). **Phase 2 New!** Registration contains new fields for Hyperty Runtime URL, its P2P Handler Stub instance URL and the catalogue URL of P2P Requester Stub.

+Steps 17 - 21: **Phase 2 New!**an existing Hyperty instance registration is updated in the back-end Registry. ([Update Message](../../messages/registration-messages.md#update-registration-to-live)\).

-Steps 16 - 17: The runtime Registry adds its listener to be notified about Hyperty instance status and returns the Hyperty URL to the runtime UA
+Steps 22 - 23: The runtime Registry adds its listener to be notified about Hyperty instance status and returns the Hyperty URL to the runtime UA